- Privacy Statement for Members

 Waiting periods exist to protect members from claims made by those who join Frank or increase their level of cover because they have a condition or illness that may require treatment.

-Waiting periods and benefit limitation periods will apply to:
+Waiting periods will apply to:

 - New memberships (previously uninsured);